 As guests stroll up to the Savannah Café, they are greeted by a sculpted 150-foot long Ball Python Snake.
 The python’s massive head is nearly 7 foot long by 4 foot wide.
 The snake’s body serves as a retaining wall within the planter pocket.
 The sculpture offers great photo opportunities, or simply an interesting seat for a quick snack eating.

 COST was hired in fall 2015 to provide shop drawings and to fabricate the python sculpture.
-The Glass Fiber Reinforced Concrete (GFRC) reptile was then shipped it to West Orange, NJ.
-The snake was carved out of EPS foam in Jackson, WI at COST’s 144,000 sq. ft. plant.
+The Glass Fiber Reinforced Concrete (GFRC) reptile was then shipped to West Orange, NJ.
+The snake was carved out of EPS foam at COST’s 144,000 sq. ft. plant in Jackson, Wisconsin.
 Afterwards, GFRC structural coat was applied to the EPS foam.
 Once completed, COST’s artisans applied a finished coat and sculpted a 3” x 3” scale pattern.
 The team used various paints and stains to achieve the desired effect.

-Essex County Executive Joseph DiVincenzo, Jr. recently stated, “[w]e are always looking for new ways to enhance our visitors’ experience when they come to Turtle Back Zoo.”* A 150’ long python is certainly one of them.
+Essex County Executive Joseph DiVincenzo, Jr. recently stated, “[w]e are always looking for new ways to enhance our visitors’ experience when they come to Turtle Back Zoo.”* A 150 foot long python is certainly one of them.

 *Source, West Orange Patch, May 2, 2016